Artificial Intelligence Could Vastly Improve Our Work Lives

 AI could help disabled workers simplify their work lives by assisting with eyesight, hearing, and mobility.

-“Cognitive systems are learning to describe images for people with visual impairment,” explains Shari Trewin, researcher at IBM T.J.
+“Cognitive systems are learning to describe images for people with visual impairment,” explains Shari Trewin, a researcher at IBM T.J.
 Watson center.
 “Facebook is already rolling out an automatic description feature for images uploaded to its social network.

 It uses cognitive technologies to recognize characteristics of the picture and automatically generates basic but useful descriptions such as ‘three people, smiling, beach.’”